Explore the kinesiology bachelor’s degree program at the University of Alaska Anchorage

 What can you do with a kinesiology degree from UAA?

-Graduates of the kinesiology B.S. degree program work in health and wellness, physical
+Graduates of the kinesiology B.S. degree program work in health and wellness, education

-education, and recreation, including in clinical or hospital settings, or continue
+and recreation, including in clinical or hospital settings, or continue their education

 Kinesiology graduate programs